PSPP Syntax: Examples and Notes

 In the next two examples, the recoded values are strings, so PSPP requires creating a string variable to hold them.
 Anything not recoded is given the System Missing value (SYSMIS) because the code includes ELSE=SYSMIS.

-This example also includes variable labels, value labels, and variable level definitions.
+This example also includes variable labels, value labels, and variable level definitions to help identify these variables, especially ones being created here.

 /* Create GENDERC wide enough to accept the longest value then recode.*/